Macrometacorp/docs/docs/cep/store/rdbms.md

 title: rdbms (Store)
 ---

 This extension assigns data sources and connection instructions to event tables.
 It also implements read-write operations on connected data sources.

+Macrometa supports RDBMS stores such as MySQL, PostgresQL, and Oracle.

 ## Syntax